It is important to let you know, from the beginning, that I design and build my own original and unique brand of custom wristwatches.

 A custom piece with a story.
 The gentleman who asked me to make this is getting it for his 50th birthday and he wanted to signify the number 5 in the watch because of his 5 decades and also because his family consists of 5 people.
 So I made the bottom 5 hour markers a different hue than the others and there are small marks near 3 & 9 to represent the client and his wife and 3 marks near 6 to represent his children.
 I thought these were nice subtle ways to represent his ideas.
 This is my new 41mm case with matte PVD coating and skeletonized automatic movement.
 Dial is made from fine silver with anodized niobium hour markers.

 A photo posted by Scott Wilk (@wilkwatchworks) on

 The Maki Project

 The Maki, oxidized brass dial, with sterling silver case.

 This watch was originally a custom project that I undertook for a special customer – Mr. Maki.
 After completing the project, I asked Mr. Maki if he would mind if I continued to make this watch for other customers, to which he readily agreed.
-I thought it would be appropriate to name the watch after him, since he was the one I designed it for originally, not to mention that has an interesting last name.
+I thought it would be appropriate to name the watch after him, as he was the one for whom I had designed the watch originally, not to mention that he has an interesting name.

 Size: 46mm diameter